What is gonorrhoea?

 What are the symptoms of gonorrhoea?

 Many people with genital gonorrhoea don’t have any symptoms at all.
-If you do have symptoms, they usually appear within two to 10 days of infection.
-General gonorrhoea symptoms can include:
+But if you do have symptoms, they’ll usually appear within two to 10 days of infection.
+Gonorrhoea symptoms can include:

-- unusual discharge from your penis or vagina – this could be white, yellow or green
+- an unusual discharge from your penis or vagina- this could be white, yellow or green

-- pain when you pee, or finding it difficult to pee
+- pain when you pee, or difficultly passing urine

 - painful or swollen testicles

-There are also other symptoms you might experience if your vaginal tract is infected.
+Some symptoms can occur when the vaginal tract is infected.
 These include:

 - pain when you have sex

-- heavier periods, or bleeding between periods or when you have sex
+- bleeding between periods or when you have sex

 How serious is gonorrhoea?